-Entrance to this higher qualification is a B.Tech: Library and Information Studies (or its equivalent) with a minimum of 60% obtained in Research Methodology (if the student completed B-Tech after 2016).
-Registration is only completed when the Institution's Research Committee accepts the research proposal.
+Entrance to this higher qualification is a B.Tech: Library and Information Studies (or NQF Level 8 qualification in the LIS field).
 The minimum duration of study is one year full-time or two years part-time.
+Attendance of Masters' Research Workshops for a Semester is required.